WordPress/WordPress-Coding-Standards/README.md

 3. Register WordPress standards in PHP_CodeSniffer configuration.
 4. Make `phpcs` command available from `wpcs/vendor/bin`.

-For convenience of using `phpcs` as global command you might want to add path to `wpcs/vendor/bin` directory to a `PATH` environment of your operating system.
+For the convenience of using `phpcs` as global command, you might want to add path to `wpcs/vendor/bin` directory to a `PATH` environment of your operating system.

 ### Standalone

 1. Install PHP_CodeSniffer by following its [installation instructions](https://github.com/squizlabs/PHP_CodeSniffer#installation) (via Composer, PEAR, or Git checkout).

-   Do ensure, if for example you're using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), that PHP_CodeSniffer's version matches our [requirements](#requirements).
+   Do ensure, if for example, you're using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), that PHP_CodeSniffer's version matches our [requirements](#requirements).

 2. Clone WordPress standards repository: